FlorinTulba/Pic2Sym/doc/pages/appendix/appendix.md

 While the last batch is considered (the one generating the final result), any changes of the **&#39;Batch syms&#39;** slider will no longer affect this transformation.
 So charmap partitioning is dynamic as long as there still are unprocessed batches left.

 Keep in mind that although drafts are preferable to the simpler completion percents, they incur some time penalty. *Quickest approximation* is obtained with **&#39;Batch syms&#39;** slider on **0**.
 The *slowest* happens for **1**.

+**Note:** Versions starting from **2.0** allow traversing the symbols in a different order than presented in the Symbol Set window.
+That window conveniently can show the clusters sorted by size.
+However, the image transformation can be performed faster when iterating the symbols in a different fashion.
+Best generic traversal manner found so far is in ascending order of density of the glyphs (how large they are).
+This means that one can no longer be sure about which symbols do (or do not) appear in a given draft.
+The only certainty is that larger symbols can appear only in later drafts.

 <a name = "ConfigurableSettings"></a>